murraju/knife-hadoop/README.md

 1. The WebHDFS gem has bugs on net-http for create/delete
 2. Not all methods are exposed

 **There maybe a hadooplib gem in the future than consolidates all client functions for HDFS and MapReduce.
-Until then WebHDFS will be used.
+Until then WebHDFS will be used to support only HDFS related management.

 # Installation #